 Health care providers who bill Medicare and/or Medicaid are required to provide comprehensive and compliant claims for all services rendered and supplies/pharmaceuticals used in the delivery of patient care.
-Penalties for non-compliant claims are significant, including possible criminal prosecution, and civil and administrative enforcement which can result in significant monetary fines and sanctions to exclude providers from treating Medicare and Medicaid patients.
+Penalties for non-compliant claims are significant, including possible criminal prosecution(medicare fraud), and civil and administrative enforcement which can result in significant monetary fines and sanctions to exclude providers from treating Medicare and Medicaid patients.

 With the trends toward lower reimbursement and stricter regulation, a claims/billing compliance program becomes an important survival tool for any medical practice.
 An effective compliance program demonstrates your practice’s good-faith effort to comply with the laws and is designed to help you identify and prevent erroneous and fraudulent claims, eliminate billing mistakes, and reduce the chance of audit.
 The Office of Inspector General (OIG) acknowledges solo and small group practices may not have sufficient resources to implement industry-leading practices.
 Nevertheless, the OIG requires such practices to address compliance in a proactive manner which ensures state and federal laws are followed.